 Vegetarian spinach carbonara is a variation of the traditional Italian carbonara from Rome that is made with egg, cured pork such as guanciale, pancetta, lardons or smoked bacon, cheeses and black pepper.
 The cheeses traditionally used is Pecorino Romano and Parmigiano-Reggiano and it’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.
 But watch out as the traditional carbonara cheeses aren’t vegetarian, see notes below the recipe for alternatives.

 As part of a sustainable lifestyle, we are actively reducing meat consumption and we’re avoiding any low welfare animal products, so this Vegetarian Carbonara is a great alternative to the more popular meat-based option.

-Please see the recipe notes below the recipe card for further tips on cheeses, ingredient substitutes and cooking your own vegetarian carbonara.
+Please see the recipe notes below the recipe card for further tips on vegetarian cheeses, ingredient substitutes and cooking your own vegetarian carbonara.